jawz101/TrackersVsFirefox/README.md

-Visualizations provided by Firefox Lightbeam https://addons.mozilla.org/en-US/firefox/addon/lightbeam/ *deadlink.  github repo is at https://github.com/mozilla/lightbeam-we uploaded the latest release which I did the testing into this parent directory file jid1-F9UJ2thwoAm5gQ@jetpack.xpi
+Visualizations provided by Firefox Lightbeam https://addons.mozilla.org/en-US/firefox/addon/lightbeam/ *deadlink.  github repo is at https://github.com/mozilla/lightbeam-we uploaded the latest release with which I did the testing into this parent directory file jid1-F9UJ2thwoAm5gQ@jetpack.xpi

 Import the bookmarks.html into FFox to test for yourself!